 OFS monitors certain TARP-related statutory and contractual obligations of remaining TARP recipients.
 Statutory obligations include certification and disclosures related to executive compensation restrictions.
 Contractual obligations vary by investment type.
-For most of OFS's preferred stock investments, TARP recipients must comply with restrictions on payment of dividends and on repurchases of junior securities.
-Recipients of exceptional assistance were required to comply with additional restrictions on executive compensation, lobbying, and corporate expenses.
-Ally Financial was the last such recipient, but is no longer subject to these restrictions since December 2014.
+For most of OFS's preferred stock investments, TARP recipients need to comply with restrictions on payment of dividends and on repurchases of junior securities.
+Recipients of exceptional assistance (none of which remain in the program) were required to comply with additional restrictions on executive compensation, lobbying, and corporate expenses.

-OFS also performs periodic reviews of the 19 HFAs participating in the HHF program, to evaluate each HFA's ongoing compliance with their contractual agreement with OFS, as well as compliance with HHF program terms and underwriting requirements.
+OFS also performs periodic reviews of the 19 HFAs participating in the HHF program to evaluate each HFA's ongoing compliance with their contractual agreement with OFS, as well as their compliance with HHF program terms and underwriting requirements.

 In addition, all mortgage servicers participating in MHA are subject to program guidelines that require the servicer to offer MHA assistance to all eligible borrowers and to have effective systems, processes, and controls to administer the programs.
-Servicers are subject to periodic, on-site compliance reviews performed by OFS's compliance agent, Making Home Affordable-Compliance (MHA-C), a separate, independent division of Freddie Mac, to monitor whether servicers' obligations under MHA requirements are being met.
+Servicers are subject to periodic, on-site compliance reviews by OFS's compliance agent, Making Home Affordable-Compliance (MHA-C), a separate, independent division of Freddie Mac, to monitor whether servicers' obligations under MHA requirements are being met.

-In fiscal year 2011, OFS began publishing quarterly assessments for the largest servicers that currently comprise approximately 86% of the HAMP mortgage servicing.
+In fiscal year 2011, OFS began publishing quarterly assessments for the largest servicers that currently comprise approximately 85% of the HAMP mortgage servicing.
 These assessments have been used to ensure focus on emerging areas of interest, draw servicer attention to higher risk areas, and prompt the industry to improve its practices.
 As the program has evolved and servicers have significantly improved their performance, OFS has updated the assessment to ensure it includes metrics that address current areas of interest and concern.

-Beginning with the second quarter 2015, OFS transitioned to the third iteration of quarterly assessments which rely on enhanced loan file review testing.
+Currently, OFS is utilizing its third iteration of quarterly assessments, which rely on enhanced loan file review testing.
 The updated assessment provides additional insight into the impact of servicer performance on the borrower experience and fosters further improvement in servicer performance by tightening performance benchmarks.